PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Experiments

-In this experiment, we evaluate state-of-the-art models on their ability to recognize the structure of long and wide tables from the cropped tables collection of PubTables-v2.
-We compare all four VLMs plus the base TATR (\texttt{TATR-v1.1-Pub} specifically).
-In addition, we fine-tune this TATR on the train subset of the cropped tables collection of PubTables-v2 to show the impact that this has for improving model performance.
-We refer to our fine-tuned model as \texttt{TATR-v1.2-Pub}.
+In this experiment, we evaluate models on their ability to recognize the structure of long and wide tables from the cropped tables collection of PubTables-v2.
+We compare seven smaller specialized VLMs, three frontier MLLMs, plus multiple previous versions of TATR trained on different sets of data \cite{smock2023aligning}.
+In addition, we fine-tune \texttt{\seqsplit{TATR-v1.1-Pub}} on the train split of the cropped tables collection of PubTables-v2 to show the impact that further training has for improving model performance.
+We refer to our fine-tuned model as \texttt{\seqsplit{TATR-v1.2-Pub}}.

-To measure TSR performance, we use GriTS metrics \cite{smock2023grits} and exact match accuracy.
-GriTS can be interpreted as a pseudo F1-score for cells.
-One advantage of GriTS is that it enforces global consistency on the result across all rows and columns and is not tied to a particular format for representing the table.
-Exact match accuracy (Acc) is the percentage of tables for which the predictions and ground truth match exactly.
-For more details, please see the Appendix.
+Unlike the VLM models, TATR does not recognize text and requires its table structure predictions to be combined with text either extracted directly from the document or from a separate OCR model.
+We compare TATR with text produced in four ways: from three OCR models (EasyOCR \cite{jaidedai2024easyocr}, PaddleOCR \cite{cui2025paddleocr}, and docTR \cite{doctr2021}), along with text extracted directly from the document (abbreviated DT).

 The results of this experiment are given in \cref{tab:experiment_tsr}.
-Of the VLMs tested, \texttt{granite-vision-3.2-2b} performs best overall.
-Among the VLMs in our experiment, models with a few billion parameters outperform models with a few hundred million parameters on cell-level metrics.
-In contrast, all VLMs perform roughly equally on exact match accuracy.
-For comparison, current smaller VLMs do not yet match the performance of non-VLM models like TATR that are designed to leverage text content extracted directly from the document.

-Comparing \texttt{TATR-v1.1-Pub} to \texttt{TATR-v1.2-Pub} shows the impact that fine-tuning on a large number of additional samples has on recognition performance for long and wide tables. $\textrm{GriTS}_\textrm{Top}$ improves from 0.961 to 0.980, nearly cutting the error in half.
-Furthermore, exact match accuracy shows a large improvement from 0.489 to 0.687, a roughly 20\% absolute improvement.
+Of the smaller specialized VLMs, \texttt{\seqsplit{dots.ocr}} performs best, achieving a $\textrm{GriTS}_\textrm{Con}$ of 0.801.
+Frontier MLLMs significantly outperform the smaller VLMs, with Gemini 3.1 Pro achieving a $\textrm{GriTS}_\textrm{Con}$ of 0.924. \texttt{\seqsplit{TATR-v1.2-Pub}} paired with the best OCR model, docTR, achieves a $\textrm{GriTS}_\textrm{Con}$ of 0.929---comparable to the best frontier MLLM.
+When utilizing text directly from the document, \texttt{\seqsplit{TATR-v1.2-Pub}} achieves a $\textrm{GriTS}_\textrm{Con}$ of 0.980.
+This cuts the error in half compared to \texttt{TATR-v1.1-Pub}, which shows the impact that fine-tuning on a large number of additional samples has on recognition performance for long and wide tables.